-KPIs for HR Managers are measurable values that help in tracking pre-defined organizational goals of human resources management.
-KPIs help HR department to optimize their recruitment processes, employee engagement, turnover rate, cost of training, etc. Top management’s expectations for HR professionals are continuously increasing.
-As a result, the top 12 KPIs for HR Managers are as below that every HR manager should use for getting optimum output.
+KPIs for HR Managers are measurable values that is used to evaluate the performances of HR manager or HR departments based on pre-defined organizational goals.
+HR managers KPIs are considered as KPIs of HR department.
+There are many KPIs for HR Manager to optimize their recruitment processes, employee engagement, turnover rate, cost of training, etc. The top 12 KPIs for HR Managers are mentioned here that every HR manager may use for getting optimum output.

 KPIs for HR Manager with Calculation Process

-It is a highly important employee engagement KPI for HR Manager and is usually calculated by dividing the number of working days in which the employee was absent by their total number of working days.
-It directly illustrates employee’s motivation and engagement in their work.
-This information helps in predicting absences and detecting operational problems.
+It is a highly important employee engagement KPI for HR Manager and is usually calculated by dividing the number of total absent days by their total number of working days.
 Month-wise comparison of absenteeism rate should place in HR KPI dashboard; it will help HR Manager to achieve the departmental goal.

 Employee Absenteeism Rate = (total number of absent days / total number of working days) x 100